mx7b7/codesnip-avalonia/README.md

   - Automatic loading of theme and syntax definitions

 - **Export & Sharing**:
-  - **Copy As**: Copy selected code as Markdown, HTML, BBCode, Base64, a JSON string.
+  - **Copy As**: Copy selected code as Markdown, HTML, BBCode, Base64, or JSON string.
   - **Export to File**: Save snippets in their original language format.
 ---